-Christians used to have a relatively high level of religious freedom in pre-civil war Syria but this changed with the arrival of militant Islamic groups.
+Islamic oppression is the major persecution engine in Syria and accounts for most of the atrocities and violations committed against Christians.
+Militants belonging to radical Islamic groups such as al-Qaeda affiliate HTS and Jaish al-Islam as well as members of Turkish-sponsored opposition groups (TSOs), are currently the main drivers of this engine in Syria.
+They operate openly in the north-west of Syria and across the northern part of the country (including Hasakah and Qamishli).
+Christians used to have a relatively high level of religious freedom in pre-civil war Syria, but this changed with the arrival of militant Islamic groups.
 IS set up its caliphate covering large parts of Iraq and Syria in June 2014; most Christians in these areas fled.
-Although the caliphate was eliminated in March 2019, IS still conducts sophisticated attacks and other radical Islamic groups (such as Hayat Tahrir al Sham and Jaish al-Islam) continue to operate.
+Although the caliphate was eliminated in March 2019, IS still conducts sophisticated attacks.
 Islamic militants currently control approximately 15% of Syria's population.
-Turkish military operations, beginning in 2016, led to the occupation of territory in northern Syria and, since October 2019, the so-called 'safe zone' along the Syrian-Turkish border.
+Turkish military operations, beginning in 2016, led to the occupation of territory in northern Syria and, since October 2019, the so-called "safe zone" along the Syrian-Turkish border.
 Turkey is using Arab Islamist fighters to control Kurdish areas.
-Islamic oppression is also present in government-controlled areas, mostly affecting converts from Islam to Christianity where pressure is exerted especially by family and community.
+Islamic oppression is also present in government-controlled areas, mostly affecting converts from Islam to Christianity, where pressure is exerted especially by family and community.
 Slight pressure is also exerted on historical Christians; for instance, during Ramadan 2019, posters appeared in Christian neighborhoods in Aleppo urging Christian women to veil themselves.